ryanflowers/tic-tac-toe/README.md

 ## TODOS
 This section holds some of the many things I didnt get the time to wrap up
+- Add current user selection to session state so its not lost on page refresh.
-- Add tests
+- Add tests of course.
 - Fix typings.
 Somehow along the line I broke things and I dont have time to fix it.
 I am getting issues with the typings for the database for example in my imports. tsc :(
 - Simplify and cleanup A LOT
 - Validation of inputs on the UX
-- Add draw logic
+- Add draw logic for the game
 - Move to server events instead of polling
+- Put some time in the UI/Css as I didnt do much there its pretty ugly.

 ## Architecture & Design Decisions